 Massachusetts Drunk Driving Law

 Drunk driving, which is more formally known as operating under the influence, is not the minor motor vehicle offense it once was.
-Penalties and license suspensions have steadily increased over the years, so that a DUI conviction can have major consequences.
+Penalties and license suspensions have steadily increased over the years so that a DUI conviction can have major consequences.
 The latest revision to the Massachusetts Drunk Driving Law was enacted by the passage of Melanie’s Law.
-This legislation substantially increases the penalties for DUI and breathalyzer refusals by eliminating the 10 year DUI lookback period, increasing the length of breathalyzer refusal suspensions, requiring ignition interlock devices for repeat offenders, and making prior DUI convictions easier to prove.
+This legislation substantially increases the penalties for DUI and breathalyzer refusals by increasing the length of breathalyzer refusal suspensions, requiring ignition interlock devices for repeat offenders, and making prior DUI convictions easier to prove.
 It also provides for vehicle forfeiture in certain cases, creates the new crime of OUI child endangerment, implements new minimum mandatory jail and prison sentences for certain DUI offenses, creates the new crime of operating after suspension for OUI, makes it a crime to knowingly allow someone to drive your vehicle with a suspended license, and it criminalizes offenses related to the ignition interlock device.

 A person can commit the offense of operating under the influence of alcohol in one of two ways, both of which violate G.L. c.
 90 § 24 and result in automatic license suspensions upon a conviction or alcohol program assignment.

 First, a person can commit the crime of DUI in Massachusetts by operating a motor vehicle while under the influence of intoxicating liquor, such that the driver’s ability to operate a motor vehicle safely is diminished by alcohol.
-This means that the driver has consumed enough alcohol so as to decrease his) alertness, mental clarity, self-control, reflexes, judgment and ability to respond promptly, so that he has a reduced ability to drive safely.
+This means that the driver has consumed enough alcohol to decrease his) alertness, mental clarity, self-control, reflexes, judgment, and ability to respond promptly, so that he has a reduced ability to drive safely.

 In either case, to obtain a DUI conviction in Massachusetts, in addition to proving one of the two theories listed above, the prosecution must prove beyond a reasonable doubt that the person charged with OUI operated a motor vehicle and that the operation occurred either on a public way or in an area where the public has a right of access or where the public has access as invitees or licensees.